ahoynacke/CWRUBootcamp_M5_09062022_PyBer_Hoynacke/README.md

 #### Statement summarizing three business recommendations to the CEO for addressing any disparities among the city types

  1. Opportunity to expand the ride share bussiness in rural and suburban areas.
  2. More attention needs to be given to the rural area.
-Promotions should be considered to encourage rides to use ride share in rural areas
+Promotions should be considered to encourage riders to use ride share in rural areas.
  3. Urban riders are consistently riding and is the biggest demographic using ride sharing.
-It is clearly a high demand service meaning that fares could     rise without losing demand and more drivers can be hired.
+It is clearly a high demand service meaning that fares could     rise without losing customers and more drivers can be hired.